 On a national level, the County is home to many high-profile professional sporting events.
 The Bethpage Black Golf Course, located in Bethpage State Park, hosted the U.S. Open in 2002 and 2009, the Barclays Tournament in 2012 and 2016, and the PGA Championship in 2019.
 The course will host the 2024 Ryder Cup.
 Belmont Park, located in Elmont, is home to the Belmont Stakes, part of horse racing's prestigious Triple Crown.
-Belmont Park is also the site where New York Arena Partners is presently constructing a new, \$1.3 billion, 18,000-seat arena to serve as the permanent home for the New York Islanders of the National Hockey League.
-Arena construction is on track for opening in November 2021.
+Belmont Park is also the site where New York Arena Partners (NYAP) recently opened a new, 18,000-seat arena to serve as the permanent home for the New York Islanders of the National Hockey League.
+The arena opened in November 2021, and additional retail development is being planned for the Belmont Park site in the near future, for a total investment of \$1.3 billion by NYAP.
 Under an agreement signed in 2019, the acreage surrounding the NYCB Live: Nassau Veterans Memorial Coliseum, a County-owned venue in Uniondale, is to be transformed with \$1.5 billion in private sector investment into a vibrant, live-work-play district, anchored by a new Northwell Health Innovation Center, creating a medical industry cluster near the Memorial Sloan Kettering Cancer Center, a state-of-the-art outpatient cancer treatment facility which opened in 2019.